Noise dissipation mechanisms of an acoustic liner under grazing flow

-As discussed by \citet{Chen2004}, the expansion of the kinetic theory from particles to eddies leads to the fundamental observation that the Reynolds stresses, which are a consequence of the chaotic turbulent motion, have a non-linear structure and are better suited to represent turbulence in a state far from equilibrium, as in the presence of distortion, shear, and rotation.
-In other words, although the relaxation time is computed using the two-equation $k$–$\epsilon$ Re-Normalization Group (RNG) model in PowerFLOW \citep{Yakhot1992, Teixeira1998}, this model is not employed to compute an equivalent eddy viscosity, as in traditional Reynolds-Averaged Navier–Stokes (RANS) formulations.
-Instead, it is used to dynamically recalibrate the Boltzmann model to the characteristic time scales of turbulent flow motion.
-Hence, no Reynolds stresses are explicitly added to the governing equations, and they are an implicit consequence of the chaotic exchange of momentum driven by the turbulent flow with characteristic times smaller than the slowly-varying turbulent flow.
-The underlying concept of a dynamic gas system continuously driven towards equilibrium as a consequence of an intimate coupling between the LB kinetic model and the turbulence transport model is the essence of the LB/VLES hybrid approach.
+As discussed by \citet{Chen2004}, the expansion of kinetic theory from particles to eddies leads to the fundamental observation that the Reynolds stresses, which are a consequence of chaotic turbulent motion, have a nonlinear structure and are better suited to represent turbulence in states far from equilibrium, such as in the presence of distortion, shear, separation, curvature, or rotation.
+At first order, the kinetic expansion recovers the classical eddy-viscosity form

-The LB/VLES equations are solved on a Cartesian mesh which is automatically generated for any complex shape of the boundary conditions.
-Variable resolution (VR) regions can be defined in the flow domain to locally refine the grid size by successive factors of $2$.
-By construction, in a time step particles are advected exactly from one point to the other points of the lattice stencils.
-Therefore, the local time step varies by a factor $2$ in adjacent VRs.
-Bounce-back boundary condition for no-slip walls and the specular reflection for frictionless walls are ensured thanks to a generalized volumetric formulation for the intersection of arbitrary-oriented surface elements and the volume elements \citep{Chen1998a}.
-Finally, a wall-model accounting for pressure gradients is used to boundary layer behaviours at high Reynolds numbers \citep{Teixeira1998}.